-This is the hottest new rig to hit the bass fishing industry.
-It is now being fished by about 70 percent of the touring pros and if you haven't tried it you should.
+This is one of the hottest rigs to hit the bass fishing industry.
+It is fished by most of the touring pros and if you haven't tried it you should.
 It consists of a hook tied from 10 inches to four feet above a sinker.
 It is most productive in early spring when water temperatures are below 55 degrees and the fish are ganged up in deep water.
 This situation happens again in late summer when the fish are in their deep-water territories and don't move shallower than they have to for foraging purposes.

 The most popular baits for use with this rig are the really small, hand-poured 2- to 4-inch baits.
 Most plastics manufacturers have brought out a line of downsized worms, craws, or creature baits to be utilized using this system.
 It is extremely simple to tie.

 Again, Owner Hooks has developed a new hook especially for this system.
 It is called the Down Shot and is an offset hook.
 It is designed to ride perfectly horizontal when tied to a line that is to be fished straight up and down.
 Use your favorite knot, but pull the tag end up over and back through the hook's eye.
 Leave this tag end as long as you want your bait to be off the bottom.
 Bass Pro shops sells a special drop shot sinker designed to be fished on this rig.
 It has a wire clip on top that you simply run your line through and pull it up tight in this wire clip.
 It is designed to pull free if it hangs up without losing your fish or your hook.
 Most people are fishing this rig on a soft-tip spinning rod with line less than 8-pound test.
-I'm fishing mine on an Enders 6-foot, 6- inch medium-fast tip using 8- pound "P" line.
+I'm fishing mine on a 6-foot, 6-inch medium-fast tip using 8-pound P-Line.
 I had to make myself put everything else in the box and learn to fish it, but for deep-water fishing it can't be beat.